psolizrodriguez/comp433Project2Estore/README.md

 ```
 #### d.
 Ship orders
 ##### Description:
-This method allows us to ship an OrderDetail once the Order has been fulfilled
+This method allows us to ship an Order once it has been fulfilled
 ##### URI:
 http://18.220.231.8:8080/comp433Project2Estore/services/partnerService/shipOrder
 ##### Parameters